abrarahmadraza/Coursera_Capstone/README.md

 ## Introduction

-**Chennai**, often referred to as **"The Detroit of India"**, is a bustling city with diverse neighborhoods.
+**San Francisco**, is a bustling city with diverse neighborhoods.
 As a business owner, choosing the right location for your establishment is crucial.
 This project leverages data science techniques to help you make informed decisions.

 ## Business Problem

-The central question we address is: **Where should you establish your business in Chennai?** To answer this, we consider factors such as neighborhood characteristics, existing venues, and local demographics.
+The central question we address is: **Where should you establish your business in San Francisco?** To answer this, we consider factors such as neighborhood characteristics, existing venues, and local demographics.

 ## Data Sources

 We utilize the following data sources:

-1. **Neighborhood Data**: A dataset containing a list of neighborhoods in Chennai along with their latitude and longitude coordinates.
+1. **Neighborhood Data**: A dataset containing a list of neighborhoods in San Francisco along with their latitude and longitude coordinates.
 2. **Foursquare API**: We access venue information within each neighborhood, including restaurants, hotels, shopping centers, and more.

 ## Methodology